PronkLJ/crx10ial/README.md

 The FANUC ROS2 drivers for the hardware interface are supplied by FANUC.

+Make sure that the following are properly installed in the ROS2 environment:
+* MoveIt Humble

 ## Simulation - main launch file
 ### Launch MoveIt2 + Gazebo for simulation control
 ```console